isomerpages/agd-corp/_about-us/Overview.md

 agencies, delivering professional internal audit services and key audit insights to strengthen Whole-of-Government governance.</p>
 <p></p>
-<h4>Builder of A Forward-Looking and Competent Finance &amp; Internal Audit Workforce</h4>
+<h4>Builder of a Forward-Looking and Competent Finance &amp; Internal Audit Workforce</h4>
 <p>In our role as a capability builder, AGD develops the financial and internal
 audit competencies of the Public Sector Finance and Internal Audit workforce.
 From development of competency frameworks and curation of targeted training